alulsh/alulsh.github.io/_posts/2018-06-25-docker-npmrc-security.md

 summary:    .npmrc files are often used insecurely in Docker images.
 Here's how you can use them securely.
 ---

+## Update - Docker build secrets

+On February 24th, 2019 I published a follow-up post about using [Docker build secrets](/2019/02/24/docker-build-secrets-and-npmrc/) instead of multi-stage builds.
+I recommend reading that post after this one!

 ## Building Docker images with private npm packages

 I recently completed a security audit of Docker images for a project.
 These images used `.npmrc` files ([npm config files](https://docs.npmjs.com/files/npmrc)) to download private npm packages.
 By default, an `.npmrc` file contains a token with read/write access to your private npm packages.
 It looks like this: